-This collection arranges and preserves some of the more important publications issued by Loyola University from the 1850s to the present.
+This collection arranges and preserves photographs, theses, and some of the more important publications issued by Loyola University from the 1850s to the present.
 It includes titles ranging from the yearbook, the Wolf, to the school newspaper, the Maroon.

 A 1965 graduate of Loyola, Virgets worked as a sports writer for the Times-Picayune before becoming a star for his appearances on the WWL-TV weekly show “Bill Elder’s Journal.”
 His New Orleans vignettes have since aired on WGNO, WDSU, WYES, and on the radio as he hosted WWNO’S “Crescent City.”
 The Ronnie Virgets Papers contain all existing samples of his work in print, television, and radio dating from the mid-1980s.